Why so much violence in Australia?

 The Bible reveals much about an unseen power that works behind the scenes, shaping our world to its will and agenda.
 Are you being taken in?

-In this booklet you will discover the real source behind so many of the world's problems.
+In this study guide you will discover the real source behind so many of the world's problems.
 Learn about the being who is determined to bend your thinking to his own. — "My kingdom is not of this world" (John 18:36).

 Looking for some good advice?
 You may not realise it, but you probably already own the best self-help book ever published, one that's loaded with practical guidance to help you achieve success in your career, friendships, finances, family and every other aspect of life.
 That book is your Bible.
 We've prepared this guide, Making Life Work, to help you discover the Bible's principles for success.